“A job interview is not a test of your knowledge but your ability to use it at the right time” – #NCW2017

 In summary, tailoring these questions to your specific niche will not only convey your competent industry awareness it will give you the gravitas to leave not just a first but a lasting impression.

-To find out more information in relation to interview techniques, questions and potential career opportunities please get in touch or have a look at our candidate tools.
+To find out more information in relation to interview techniques, questions and potential career opportunities check out our Candidate Tools or take a look at our latest Insurance Jobs: